 As one of the pioneers of the New Hollywood movement that rose to prominence in the 1970’s, Steven Spielberg is also credited with “inventing the blockbuster movie”.
 His ambitious and creative talents have enabled him to produce some of the most successful and prominent films of the last five decades and you would have to go a long way to find someone who hasn’t seen at least one of his movies.

 Spielberg’s films often exhibit a blend of adventure, fantasy, and human emotion, with a focus on strong storytelling and visual effects.
 He has a unique ability to connect with audiences of all ages and has created several iconic and memorable moments in cinema.

-Now approaching his 74th birthday and with over 50 credits as a director, Spielberg has understandably begun to slow his output down in recent years.
+With over 50 credits as a director, Steven Spielberg has understandably begun to slow his output down in recent years.
 He does however continue to release a wide variety of headlining work that all bear a quality that comes with the Spielberg name.
-A divisive filmmaker that some people have criticised for being too idealistic, his long list of achievements are rarely equalled and leave most modern directors standing in the dust.
-So, without further a do, here is our Top 5 Steven Spielberg Films in chronological order….

 1. Duel (1971)

 Spielberg’s feature debut Duel (1971) has a simple narrative which sees an average guy mercilessly hounded out on the open road by a relentless and mysterious truck.
 We never really see the truck driver, which only adds to the enigma as Dennis Weaver is pushed to the brink of insanity in this cult classic road movie.